Chris Daughtry: Collaborations

 In 2008, Chris Daughtry provided vocals on a Sevendust track entitled "The Past" on their album Chapter VII: Hope & Sorrow.
 He had previously stated he had become friends with the members of the band.
 Alter Bridge members Myles Kennedy and Mark Tremonti appear on the same album.
-In the same year, Chris Daughtry also provides vocals on the Theory of a Deadman song "By the Way", which is featured on their third album Scars & Souvenirs.
+That same year, Chris Daughtry also provides vocals on the Theory of a Deadman song "By the Way", which is featured on their third album Scars & Souvenirs.
 Still in 2008, he appeared on the song "Slow Down" on the album Revelation by Christian rock band Third Day.
 In 2009, the band Daughtry collaborated with Timbaland on their song "Long Way Down" from the album Shock Value II.
-During this time, Chris Daughtry has also co-written three songs with band Day of Fire for their 2010 album "Losing All", including the track "Hello Heartache".
+During this time, Chris Daughtry also co-wrote three songs with band Day of Fire for their 2010 album Losing All, including the track "Hello Heartache".

 In 2010, he and Jason Wade performed a duet on Lifehouse's fifth studio album Smoke & Mirrors on the song "Had Enough".
 Chris Daughtry also co-wrote the song "Send Me All Your Angels" for American Idol season 8 winner Kris Allen's debut album.
 He later performed lead vocals on the cover Def Leppard's song "Photograph" with Carlos Santana on Santana's album called Guitar Heaven: The Greatest Guitar Classics of All Time.
 It was released on September 21, 2010, with a performance on the Dancing with the Stars results show that day.